 - 1. Risk models and matrices can play an important role in identifying high-value assets, and developing an action plan which may include repair, rehabilitation, replacement, or further evaluation through updated condition assessments.
 As a result, project selection and the development of multi-year capital plans can become more strategic and objective.
-Initial models have been built into Citywide for all asset groups.
-As the data evolves and new attribute information is obtained, these models should also be refined and updated. - 2.
-Data on current performance should be centralized and tracked to support any calibration of service levels ahead of O. Reg's 2025 requirements on proposed levels of service. - 3.
-Staff should monitor evolving local, regional, and environmental trends to identify factors that may shape the demand and delivery of infrastructure programs.
-These can include population growth, and the nature of population growth; climate change and extreme weather events; and economic conditions and the local tax base.
-This data can also be used to revise service level targets.
+Initial models have been built into Citywide for all asset groups. - 2.
+Develop a template for the annual review, it must address: - The municipality's progress in implementing its asset management plan - Any factors impeding the municipality's ability to implement its asset management plan - A strategy to address any of the identified factors.